JoBo33/Hashfunctions/README.md

 **k** is the length of the input string.
 **M** is the probability that two random strings collide is inversely proportional to m.
 So m should be a large prime number.

+## String folding

+In contrast to the polinomial rolling hash function devides the string holding hash funtion the input string in larger parts (not every character).
+For example, the every part could be have the length 8.
+After that the integer value of each part gets added together.
+At the end, the sum is converted with the modulus operator.